oscar-franzen/alona/README.md

-        --species mouse        # specifies our input data is from mouse --embedding tSNE       # tSNE is defualt if not specified --dark_bg \            # use black background in scatter plots --legend \             # plot a legend in scatter plots --hvg_n 1000 \         # use 1000 top highly variable genes --leiden_res 0.1 \     # clustering parameter
+        --species mouse        # specifies our input data is from mouse --embedding tSNE       # tSNE is defualt if not specified --dark_bg \            # use black background in scatter plots --hvg_n 1000 \         # use 1000 top highly variable genes --leiden_res 0.1 \     # clustering parameter
         --output GSM3689776 \  # output directory name